 Knob & Tube:

 The dissipated heat from knob-and-tube wiring can pose a fire hazard if the wires are enveloped in building insulation.
 A possible exception is fiberglass insulation, which is fire-resistant, although even this type of insulation should not cover knob-and-tube wiring.
-The homeowner or an electrician should carefully remove any insulation that is found surrounding KT wires.

 - Knob-and-tube wiring is more vulnerable to damage than modern wiring because it is insulated with fiber materials and varnish, which can become brittle.